joelmathewsssss/HACKPAD/README.md

 # The Player
 This is my highway hackpad!
 It's used for controlling my spotify using a song backwards, pause/play, forwards and open spotify buttons.
+It has a rotary encoder for changing the volume, and I will try to display current song on the OLED.
 I also have a button dedicated to taking screenshots (as I've found this one to be annoying).
 I did this project as it was a starter project I heard of when I did Hackclub juice and wished I hearded about it sooner, but now I got my opportunity!

 # Schematic and PCB